 Which platform should you use?

-For beginners, Docker Swarm is an easy-to-use and simple solution to manage your containers at scale.
+For beginners, Docker Swarm is an easy-to-use and simple solution to manage containers at scale.
 If your company is moving to the container world and does not have complex workloads to manage, then Docker Swarm is the right choice.

 If you need all the capabilities of Kubernetes but are put off by its learning curve, then K3s is a good alternative.